 Now you may be wondering what 5,600 cloth diaper changes look like.
 Let me share my stash!

-You can’t see them all, but there are approximately three dozen bumGenius Elemental diapers in there.
+You can’t see them all, but there are approximately three dozen bumGenius Elemental diapers in there (these are their old style, you can find their new style here.)
 They are a favorite of ours from Cotton Babies.
 You can buy these in dozens to save money, making them approximately $22.08 each.
 That’s $795 for three dozen diapers, or just $0.14 per diaper change, based on 5,600 changes.